 Get a preview of your personalized net price.

 You can get an estimate of your net price right now, using the St. Edward’s Net Price Calculator.
-You’ll need your high school GPA, your SAT or ACT scores, some basic information about your family’s income and assets — and about five minutes.
+You’ll need your high school GPA, some basic information about your family’s income and assets — and about five minutes.

 When you complete the process, you’ll get a helpful, personalized cost sheet that explains exactly what the sticker price covers, what scholarships and financial aid you can expect to receive, and your net price.
 Then, you can explore options for covering that amount, including loans, outside scholarships, jobs and money your family has saved for college.